AKCSAI/DataEngineering-SQL/README.md

 Step 1 - Convert the CSV file to SQL (The python code is available in Python-Cybersecurity)

-Step 2 - Run sqlite3 .db
+Step 2 - Run sqlite3 <databasename>.db

 Step 3 - The code for this is available in the SQL file.
 I've made it into a comment just copy and paste.